Why Zero Trust Physical Network Access Still Matters in a Small‑Business Network

 |---|---|---|---|

-| SharePoint | Business file system | Policies, client docs, project records | 🏢 |
+| SharePoint | Structured document management | “Our files” – policies, client and project | 🏢 |

-| Teams | Collaboration hub | Chat, meetings, live file collaboration | 💬 |
+| Teams | Communication and active collaboration | Chat, meetings, live work on shared files | 💬 |

 Use OneDrive — it's your personal workspace for drafts, notes, and files only you need right now.